DisCoTec/discotec.github.io/2022/accepted-papers.md

 *The HDFS Replica Placement Policies: a comparative experimental investigation*

-Arian Baloochestani, Leander Jehl and Hein Meling <br/> *Attacks on Voter Rewards in Committee-based Blockchains*
+Arian Baloochestani, Leander Jehl and Hein Meling <br/> *Rebop: Reputation-based Incentives in Committee-based Blockchains*

 Emanuel Onica and Ciprian Amariei <br/>
 *Using SGX for Meta-Transactions Support in Ethereum DApps [Work-in-Progress Paper]*